srsudar/eg/eg/examples/prqlc.md

 # prqlc

-Run the compiler interactively:
+run the compiler interactively

     prqlc compile

-Compile a .prql file standard output:
+compile a .prql file standard output

     prqlc compile file.prql

-Compile a .prql file to a .sql file:
+compile a .prql file to a .sql file

     prqlc compile source.prql target.sql

-Compile a query:
+compile a query

     echo "from employees | filter has_dog | select salary" | prqlc compile

-Watch a directory and compile on file modification:
+watch a directory and compile on file modification

     prqlc watch path/to/directory